GoCodeColorado/GoCodeColorado-kbase-public/Data/Colorado Environmental Health.md

 ## Colorado Resources

 - Colorado Information Marketplace[https://data.colorado.gov/](https://data.colorado.gov/) is the state&#39;s central repository for machine-readable resources.
-Visit [Go Code Colorado](http://gocode.colorado.gov/data/) for tips and tricks on how to maximize your experience and featured datasets on[Current Datasets](http://gocode.colorado.gov/data/current-data-sets/).
+Visit [Go Code Colorado](http://gocode.colorado.gov/data/) for tips and tricks on how to maximize your experience and featured datasets on [Current Datasets](http://gocode.colorado.gov/data/current-data-sets/).
 Also we have some good info on the[previous years&#39; apps](http://gocode.colorado.gov/about/previous-years/) built with public data, and [Additional Data Resources](http://gocode.colorado.gov/data/additional-resources/) has links to data portals.

 ## Colorado Resources with Environmental Health Relevance